 One day Achilles lost his best friend Patroclus in the war against Hector because Patroclus was wearing Achilles' armor and his enemies thought he was Achilles.
 Achilles was devastated.
 His quiet but brave friend was very dear to him and was like his other half.

-Grief-stricken, he refused to taste any bread or wine.
-He wanted to show solidarity to his slain friend who met his fateful day instead of him.
+In grief he refused to taste bread or wine.
+He wanted to show solidarity with his slain friend who was experiencing the fateful day instead of him.

-But the persistent advice of his comrades didn't convince him.
-On the contrary.
-Achilles rebels and promises to himself: he would not touch food by any means.
+But the persistent advice of his comrades did not convince Achilles.
+Quite the opposite.
+Achilles rebelled and promised himself: He would not touch the food under any circumstances.

-Later on, Achilles would finally take revenge by killing Hector as well as many other Trojans.
-Then he buried Patroclus with honors and organized funerary games in loving memory.
+Later, Achilles finally took revenge by killing Hector and many other Trojans.
+Then he buried Patroclus with honors and organized funeral games in loving memory of his dear friend.